cameron-wags/rainbow_csv.nvim/README.md

 ## RBQL Description
-RBQL is powerful but minimalistic SQL-like language that supports "select" queries with python expressions.
+minimalistic SQL-like language that supports "select" queries with python expressions.

 ### Main Features
 * Use python expressions inside "select", "where" and "order by" statements